Benoît Pelletier: Other

 Pelletier opposed Parti Québécois leader Pauline Marois's 2007 proposal that all new immigrants to Quebec be required to have a working knowledge of French before becoming citizens of the province.
 He described the suggestion as dangerous, saying it would create a new tier of second-class citizens.

 Also in 2007, Pelletier contributed to a book entitled, Reconquerir le Canada: un nouveau projet pour la nation québécoise (English: Reconquering Canada: A New Project for the Quebec Nation).
 The volume was intended to promote and revitalize the federalist cause in Quebec.

 Pelletier served as the acting minister of Justice and Public Security in autumn 2007, when Jacques P. Dupuis underwent surgery.

 After politics

 Pelletier did not seek re-election in 2008 and instead returned to his position at the University of Ottawa as a constitutional professor.
-He is still frequently sought for commentary on Canadian constitutional matters.
+He was frequently sought for commentary on Canadian constitutional matters.
 In June 2010, he called for Canadians to be more willing to discuss the constitution.

 In October 2010, Pelletier published an extended essay titled, Une certaine idée du Québec.
 Parcours d'un fédéraliste.
 De la réflexion à l'action.